June 18, 2021

 Related: The Best Powerlifting Workout Program

-Yes, powerbuilding is one of the best ways you can build muscle.
-The lower rep scheme with heavier weights translates to more strength.
-The mid rep range of 8-12 is perfect for hypertrophy or muscle size increase.
+Yes, doing a (minimum) 8 to 10 week powerbuilding program is one of the best ways you can build muscle.
+The lower rep scheme with heavier weights allows you to also build strength.
+The mid rep range of 8-12 is perfect for hypertrophy (build size).
 Therefore the combination of the two makes powerbuilding one of the best training routines to build muscle with real strength.
+And with our program being 12 weeks, we are confident you are going to see some great results.

 More Workout Programs: